Table of Contents

 Harvest is a time tracking and invoicing app, available for android iOS, macOS, Windows, web, browser extension and also in other web apps.
 It has a free plan which is a top option for teams and solo entrepreneurs as well since it works offline.
 It integrates with a long list of apps.
 Some of the apps allow you track your working hours directly.
 Its paid plan starts at $12 per month per individual.

-RescueTime automatically tracks your in the background as well as block distracting websites.
+RescueTime automatically tracks time in the background as well as block distracting websites.
 It is free (paid tier starts at $6 per month for an annual plan).
 It runs on these platforms; Mac, Windows, Linux, Android, iOS.
 RescueTime has its focus on productivity and not on clients and invoicing like other apps do, it usually runs in the background of your device.
 It has a feature called FocusTime and also adds sites tracked to your FocusTime blacklist, so you don’t need to add sites manually.

 It is an online-only time tracker and a lightweight scheduling app that syncs with productivity apps that are already in use.
 Assuming you connect EverHour to buffer, all projects you have created in the buffer will show up as projects in EverHour; hence, setting up to reflect all projects is done automatically.
 EverHour tends to track employee availability; it also has an option to log scheduled time off.
 It does not have any mobile apps and the web timer does not work offline, making it difficult to track time in certain situations.
 Aside its free plan, it has a paid plan for solo account.